HoganMcDonald/forward-motion-cms/src/pages/home/index.md

   imageSrc: /img/sofa.compressed.jpg
 therapy:
   content: >-
-    Whether in office or teletherapy, our work focuses on relationship-ing.
+    Whether in office or tele-therapy, our work focuses on relationship-ing.
 On helping individuals & couples gain movement from the cyclical ruts we often find ourselves in... with ourselves, with others, with all the things.
     Relationships are at the core of our human experience and issues within those relationships are unavoidable - despite our best efforts!

-    In therapy, we will explore the underlying process that continues to play out in ways that aren't helping anymore... they're now hindering.
+    In therapy, we explore the underlying process that plays out in ways that aren't helping anymore... now they hinder.
 Together, we work to acknowledge, heal, and honor who you are, where you've been, and where you want to be heading.
-This is achieved first and foremost with your willingness to look deeper and explore; to take the time to delve into what lies below the surface.
+This is achieved first and foremost with your willingness to look deeper and explore; to take the time to be curious with what's below the surface for you.
 There's also a decent amount  psycho-education, homework (if desired & applicable), and exploring your family of origin.

     In a nutshell, the goal is to become more aware of who you are, what you and